discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 <Card title="Pre-Stacking Boons">

-- Provide a Fire Field if needed. <MissingSkill name="Chapter 4: Scorched Aftermath"/> in <Skill name="Tome of Justice"/> provides a short Fire Field. <Skill name="Hallowed Ground"/> provides a longer Fire Field as well as extra <Boon name="Resolution"/> but has to be specifically slotted for pre-stacking.
+- Provide a Fire Field if needed. <Skill name="Chapter 4: Scorched Aftermath"/> in <Skill name="Tome of Justice"/> provides a short Fire Field. <Skill name="Hallowed Ground"/> provides a longer Fire Field as well as extra <Boon name="Resolution"/> but has to be specifically slotted for pre-stacking.
 - <Skill name="Holy Strike" /> to blast <Boon name="Might" />.
 - <Skill name="Empower" /> and cast every equipped Mantra as often as you can during the cast.
 - <Skill name="Feel My Wrath" /> if you have it equipped.